3D-LFM: Lifting Foundation Model: Training Details

 \section{Training Details}

-The 3D Lifting Foundation Model (3D-LFM), as detailed in Sec.~\ref{sec: combined_dataset} was trained across more than $30$ diverse categories on a single NVIDIA A100 GPU.
-This dataset consisted of over 18 million samples, with data heavily imbalanced as shown in Fig.~\ref{fig:1}.
-This training setup highlights the model's practicality, with mixed datasets having imbalance within them.
-3D LFM's transformer block, shown in lower half of Fig.~\ref{fig:3_method} consists of $4$ layers, with hidden dimensions (post TPE dimension) ranging from $64$ to $512$ and head counts between $4$ and $8$.
-These parameters were adjusted based on the dataset scale in various experiments of Sec.~\ref{sec:results}. \texttt{GeLU} activations were employed for non-linearity in the feedforward layers.
+The 3D Lifting Foundation Model (3D-LFM), as detailed in Sec.~\ref{sec: combined_dataset}, was trained across $30$ diverse categories on a single \texttt{NVIDIA A100 GPU}.
+This dataset consisted of over $18$ million samples, with data heavily imbalanced and mostly dominated by human datasets as shown in Fig.~\ref{fig:1}.
+This training highlights the model's practicality, with mixed datasets having imbalance within them.

+\textbf{Model parameters}: In the architecture of 3D-LFM, the transformer block consists of four layers, with the hidden dimensions and head counts tailored to the dataset scale.
+Specifically, for datasets exceeding $10,000$ frames, we used a model dimension of $512$ and a head count of $8$.
+Datasets with frame counts ranging from $1,000$ to $10,000$ were assigned model dimensions of $256$ with $4$ heads.
+For smaller datasets, consisting $1$ to $1,000$ frames, we employed a more compact model with dimensions set at $64$ and head counts maintained at $4$.
+This gradation in model complexity ensures a balanced approach, aligning the model capacity with the dataset size, which is particularly critical for achieving computational efficiency and avoiding overfitting on smaller datasets.

+\textbf{Optimizer and scheduler}: \texttt{GeLU} activations were employed for non-linearity in the feedforward layers.
 The training process was guided by a \texttt{ReduceLROnPlateau} scheduler with a starting learning rate of \texttt{0.001} and a patience of $20$ epochs.
 An early stopping mechanism was implemented, halting training if no improvement in MPJPE was noted for $30$ epochs, ensuring efficient and optimal performance.
 This training approach enabled 3D-LFM to surpass leading methods in 3D lifting task proposed by H3WB benchamark~\cite{h3wb}.

-\textbf{Experimentation in Section~\ref{sec: results_object_specific_comparison}}: For the benchmark experiment of H3WB~\cite{h3wb}, we adopted a 5-fold cross-validation as directed by the benchmark authors.
-We trained two model variants: one with OnP solution (predicting shapes, $\mathbf{S}_{c}$ in canonical frame) and one without the OnP solution (predicting shapes directly in the reference frame, $\mathbf{S}_{p}$).
-We aligned the canonical frame predictions from the OnP-based model to those from the non-OnP based model, which ensured that the submitted 3D reconstructions have the rotation and scales adjusted to the predicted reference frame.